 Pump Stations

 The original Plan of Reclamation included 17 pump stations, with 15 spaced approximately one mile apart on both the north and south sides of the main flow way system.
 In conjunction with that original reclamation design, an additional pump station, PS 16, was placed at the most western portion of the main flow way and PS 17 was placed in the most southern portion of what was referred to as South Lateral 2, immediately north of the St. Lucie County line.
 In conjunction with the major capital improvement actions undertaken by the District in the early 1990s.
 PS 17 was taken out of District service followed by the removal of PS 16 in the mid-1990s.
 PS16 was reinstalled as an irrigation supply pumping facility in 2008, renamed PS N9, to provide for water supply during drought periods.
+PS 10 was built in 2019 to serve the north end of NPD8.

-At the present time, the District owns, operates and maintains 16 pump stations, eight stations serving the North area of the District, seven stations serving the South area, and 1 irrigation pump station.
-The Plan of Reclamation dictates that the pump units provide a peak pumping design capacity of approximately 25,000 gallons per minute per pump unit.
+At the present time, the District owns, operates and maintains 17 pump stations: nine stations serving the North area of the District, seven stations serving the South area, and 1 irrigation pump station.
+The Plan of Reclamation dictates that the pump units provide a peak pumping design capacity of approximately 30,000 gallons per minute per pump unit.
 All pump stations discharge into the District’s main flow way system.
 Per the original Plan of Reclamation, pump stations are to have a firm pumping capacity of two inches per acre per day.